-A group of meerkats standing in the upright position can be seen as a large display of dominance to predators as well.
-This behavior of the meerkat can be used to scare off predators, much larger than any individual meerkat.
+A group of meerkats standing in the upright position can be seen as a large display of dominance to predators.
+This behavior of the meerkat can be used to scare off predators much more significantly than any individual meerkat.

 How Can Meerkats Balance While Standing?

-There are not many wild animals that can stand up on its hind legs the same way that meerkats can.
+Not many wild animals can stand up on their hind legs the same way that meerkats can.
 A meerkat is unique in that it can stand on its hind legs continuously for over an hour.

-A meerkat has a long slender tail that helps it balance on its two hind legs while standing up.
-The tail works to prop the animal up so that it does not fall backwards.
+A meerkat has a long slender tail that balances its two hind legs while standing up.
+The bottom propels the animal up so it does not fall backward.